thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 To solve this issue, we implemented a distinct executor service dedicated to processing publish [callbacks for Kafka producers[2]](https://github.com/thingsboard/thingsboard-mqtt-broker/commit/4e8e6d8a2f9855c7df88074efc935cb7d19f593d).
 This measure effectively resolved the aforementioned disconnections.

-To further enhance performance, we [eliminated the need for a specialized publish queue[3]](https://github.com/thingsboard/thingsboard-mqtt-broker/commit/443e260924e214ae89b0158a6369b06f38801bd0) by leveraging the inherent thread-safe nature of Kafka producers.
+To further enhance performance, we [eliminated the need for a specialized publishing queue[3]](https://github.com/thingsboard/thingsboard-mqtt-broker/commit/443e260924e214ae89b0158a6369b06f38801bd0) by leveraging the inherent thread-safe nature of Kafka producers.
 This adjustment yielded additional benefits in terms of overall system efficiency as the message ordering guarantees were achieved in another way.